easemob/flutter_chat_uikit/flutter_uikit_quickstart.md

 # Get started with Agora Chat UIKit

 Instant messaging connects people wherever they are and allows them to communicate with others in real time.
-With built-in user interfaces (UI) for the message list the [Agora Chat UI Samples]() enables you to quickly embed real-time messaging into your app without requiring extra effort on the UI.
+With built-in user interfaces (UI) for the message list, the [Agora Chat UI Samples]( ./example/  ) enables you to quickly embed real-time messaging into your app without requiring extra effort on the UI.

 This page shows a sample code to add peer-to-peer messaging into your app by using the Agora Chat UI Samples.

 ## Understand the tech

 The following figure shows the workflow of how clients send and receive peer-to-peer messages:

 ![agora_chat](https://docs.agora.io/en/assets/images/get-started-sdk-understand-009486abec0cc276183ab535456cf889.png)